Strengthening vegetable value chains in Pakistan

 Over 60% of Pakistan’s population of around 208 million live in rural areas where poverty in all its forms is high (nearly 55%) compared to urban areas (less than 10%).
 The vast majority of the country’s rural poor depend on subsistence agriculture, either as farmers, or as farm labourers and service providers.
 The vast majority of these farmers operate family smallholdings – comprising less than five acres of land – and for many of these, vegetables are a major, but highly variable, source of household income.
 Women and the young who are attempting to make their living through vegetable farming and trade are especially affected.

 A needs assessment was conducted in Sindh and Punjab where three major vegetables (onion, potato, tomato) are grown.
-It showed that supplying consistently good quantity vegetables to the market remains challenging.
-Structural constraints such as poor storage, handling, transportation and processing, are big issues.
+It showed that consistently supplying a good quantity of vegetables to the market remains challenging.
+Structural constraints such as poor storage, handling, transportation and processing are big issues.
 We found that these, coupled with production constraints (such as seed quality, price of inputs, pests and diseases, an absence of best practices for harvest, postharvest and marketing management) and economic constraints (such as the mechanism to access capital, credit, tenancy or land) means that consumers are not being supplied with enough good quality vegetables.
 As a result, these constraints lead to inefficient target value chains while minimizing profitability.

 Overarching socio-cultural factors such as the lack of knowledge to address these constraints (including inadequate extension services) and restricted opportunities for women and youth, also act as barriers to working collaboratively within some communities.